silkapp/rest/tutorial.md

 This will generate a client library.
 It has a module for each resource in the API, as well as a cabal file exposing these modules and depending on a few needed libraries.
 You will have to add your own dependencies as well to get your domain types in scope.
 It is a good design to have three
-packages: 'something-api' containing the runnabe API, 'something-client' for talking to this API, and 'something-types' which contains shared types between the two.
+packages: 'something-api' containing the runnable API, 'something-client' for talking to this API, and 'something-types' which contains shared types between the two.

 Let's look at the generated code for the 'post' API resource: